Lotusland

-Ganna Walska Lotusland, also known as Lotusland, is a non-profit botanical garden located in Montecito, near Santa Barbara, California, United States.
+Ganna Walska Lotusland, also known as Lotusland, is a non-profit botanical garden located in Montecito, California, United States.
 The (15 ha / 37 acres) garden is the historic estate of Madame Ganna Walska.
-The County of Santa Barbara restricts visitation via a conditional use permit: Lotusland botanic garden is open to the public by advance reservation only, with walking tours 1½ to 2 hours long.
+Lotusland is home to 3,500 different plants.
+The County of Santa Barbara restricts visitation via a conditional use permit: Lotusland botanic garden is open to the public by reservation only.

 History

+In the 1870s the property was first used as a nursery.

 Ralph Kinton Stevens purchased the land in 1882; he and his wife, Caroline Lucy Tallant, named the property "Tanglewood".
-They established a lemon and palm nursery and eventually added other tropical plants to the collection and were among the early plantsmen of Santa Barbara.
+This name was inspired by the abundance of oak and chaparral on the property.
+They established a lemon and palm nursery and eventually added other tropical plants to the collection.
+Stevens was among the early plantsmen of Santa Barbara.
+In 1893, Stevens was the first in California publish a nursery catalog solely for tropical and subtropical plant material.
+Stevens established an irrigation system for the property to sustain the gardens.
+Stevens sold part of the property.
+Going from the original (98 acres-40 ha) down to the currently (37 acres- 5 ha).
+In September 1896 Stevens died of a heart attack, leaving the property to his wife, Caroline.
+She opened the gardens up as a guest ranch and later leased the property to a local school.

+In 1913 the property was sold to George Owen Knapp. who was buying up other properties in the Montecito area.

 In 1916 the estate was sold to the Gavit family, from Albany, New York, who renamed it "Cuesta Linda".
-They added landscape elements, garden structures, and the main residence designed in 1919 by Reginald Johnson in the Mediterranean Revival style.
-In 1921–1927 they commissioned additional landscape buildings and alterations to the residence in the Spanish Colonial Revival style from George Washington Smith.
-His work includes the water garden pool house and the distinctive pink walls of the estate.
+The Gavit family added landscape elements, garden structures, and the main residence designed in 1919 by Reginald Johnson in the Mediterranean Revival style.
+The Gavits hired Peter Riedel and Kinton Stevens' son, Ralph to renovate the gardens while the residence was being built.
+In 1921–1927 they commissioned additional buildings and alterations to the residence in the Spanish Colonial Revival style from George Washington Smith.
+Smith's work includes the water garden pool house, stable, and the distinctive pink walls of the estate.

 The gardens were created over four decades by opera singer Madame Ganna Walska, who owned the property as a private residence from 1941 until her death in 1984.
-She was assisted in landscape planning and garden design by Peter Riedel, Ralph Stevens, Lockwood DeForest, and Joseph Knowles.
-The garden was opened to the public in 1993.
+Originally she purchased the property with her then husband, Theos Bernard, and renamed the property "Tibetland".
+They selected this name as they intended to invite Tibetan monks to live on the property.